-If you want to utilize technology to motivate your writers, use a tool like Wixie to assign a template like the Friendly Letter or make your own template using the Stationary backgrounds in the Library>Backgrounds folder.
+If you want to utilize technology to motivate your writers, use a tool like Wixie to assign a template like the Friendly Letter or have students use a Stationery background.

 Students can type their letter and then use paint tools and clip art to illustrate life with their new pet.

 Consider having students write additional persuasive sentences to overcome the objection that pets are too much work.
 For example, students could describe how they will help care for the animal.